moizZM/moizZM/README.md

 - Tested PWM, ADC, GPIO, and PDO communication with RT Box.

 ### RISC-V UDP Controller with QEMU and CARLA
-_HSHL DevOpsSafe Lab_
+**HSHL DevOpsSafe Lab**

 - Set up a RISC-V Linux VM using QEMU.
 - Created two-way UDP communication between the VM and an external CARLA simulation.
 - Received vehicle data such as speed, distance, and pedestrian status.
 - Sent brake or resume commands back to the simulator.
-- Used this setup to test real-time control logic and fault behavior.
+- Used the setup to test real-time control logic and fault behavior.

 ### Jetson Nano Object Detection with YOLOv5 and TensorRT